Chapter 2. OpenStack networking concepts

 Red Hat OpenStack Platform 11 added support for composable roles, allowing you to separate network services into a custom role.
 However, for simplicity, this guide assumes that a deployment uses the default controller role.

 The OpenStack Networking component is installed as part of a Red Hat OpenStack Platform director deployment.
 For more information about director deployment, see Director Installation and Usage.

 2.2.
 OpenStack Networking diagram

 This diagram depicts a sample OpenStack Networking deployment, with a dedicated OpenStack Networking node performing layer 3 routing and DHCP, and running the advanced services firewall as a service (FWaaS) and load balancing as a Service (LBaaS).
-Two Compute nodes run the Open vSwitch (openvswitch-agent) and have two physical network cards each, one for tenant traffic, and another for management connectivity.
+Two Compute nodes run the Open vSwitch (openvswitch-agent) and have two physical network cards each, one for project traffic, and another for management connectivity.
 The OpenStack Networking node has a third network card specifically for provider traffic:

 2.3.
 Security groups

 Security groups and rules filter the type and direction of network traffic that neutron ports send and receive.
 This provides an additional layer of security to complement any firewall rules present on the compute instance.
 The security group is a container object with one or more security rules.
 A single security group can manage traffic to multiple compute instances.